-As shown in Table 1 (line 3), the CBO Baseline Outlook shows a 46% drop in the federal budget deficit in 2013, and an additional 41% drop in the deficit in 2014.
-Over the ten-year planning period of 2013-2022, the total federal deficit is set to reach \$3.1 trillion.
+As shown in Table 1 (Appendix), the CBO Baseline Outlook shows a 46% drop in the federal budget deficit in 2013, and an additional 41% drop in the deficit in 2014.
+Over the tenyear planning period of 2013-2022, the total federal deficit is set to reach \$3.1 trillion.
 The result would be a national debt held by the public of \$15.2 trillion, which would constitute 62% of GDP in 2022.
+See Congressional Budget Office, 2012b and 2011.

 While alarming, these figures are optimistic and not likely to be achieved.
 The CBO has identified four policy changes that are expected to be in force over the next ten years.
-These policy changes, which are not built into the baseline forecast-some recently enacted into law, will affect federal deficits and debt.
+These policy changes, which are not built into the baseline forecast - some recently enacted into law, will affect federal deficits and debt.
 The CBO has estimated the effects of these four policy changes, and they produced an Alternative Fiscal Scenario to include them.
 The Alternative Scenario is considered to be the best estimate of future budget outcomes under current and expected policy.
+See Congressional Budget Office, 2012a.